-- Thirty-three percent of all persons who were homeless were children under the age of 18.
+- Thirty-two percent of all persons who were homeless were children under the age of 18.

-- Seventy-eight percent of the adults in homeless families are female.
+- Eighty-one percent of the adults in homeless families are female.

-- Fifty-nine percent of adults in families that were homeless were employed.
+- Sixty-six percent of adults in families that were homeless were employed.

-- Sixty-two percent of the homeless people in families were in a transitional housing program.
-Thirty-eight percent were being provided emergency shelter.
+- Sixty-four percent of the homeless people in families were in a transitional housing program.
+Thirty-six percent were being provided emergency shelter.

-- Eight percent of the single adults were reported as veterans, compared to nine percent in 2013.
+- Eight percent of the single adults were reported as veterans.

-- Seventy-three percent of the homeless individuals were male, the same percentage as in past years.
+- Seventy-five percent of the homeless individuals were male.

 We are home to the second